smithc36-tcd/hpc-group/assignment_two/report.md

 The code doesn't run correctly as multiple threads try to access and modify the sum variable concurrently, making it susceptible to race conditions.

-**Implement a new version called omp_critical_sum and use the omp critical to protect the code region that might be updated by multiple threads concurrently.
+**3. Implement a new version called omp_critical_sum and use the omp critical to protect the code region that might be updated by multiple threads concurrently.
 Measure the execution time for the code in questions 2 and 3 by varying the number of threads: 1, 2, 4, 8, 16, 20, 24, 28, and 32.
 How does the performance compare to the program in questions 1 and 2?
 What is the reason for the performance gain/loss?**

 |                  | 1        | 2        | 4        | 8        | 16       | 20       | 24       | 28       | 32       |
 |------------------|----------|----------|----------|----------|----------|----------|----------|----------|----------|